-Protect your computer and mobile devices
+1. Protect your computer, tablet and mobile

 Protect your devices against malicious software by installing anti-virus, anti-spyware and Internet firewall tools on all your devices.
 Make sure that you keep these programs active and updated to keep your information protected.

-Choose secure passwords
+2. Choose secure passwords

 Although your bank may contact you by text, email and phone they will never ask you to disclose personal information such as your credit card number, PIN or online banking password as they already have that information.
 If you are unsure about any communication you receive, contact your bank using a phone number or email address that you know is legitimate.

-And always check your bank statement regularly or review your transactions online more frequently.
+Check your bank statement regularly or review your transactions online more frequently.
 If there are any transactions you didn’t make, contact your bank immediately.

 The CBA also publishes a Fraud Prevention Tip.
 Be sure to sign up to receive regular tips and information about how to practice cyber hygiene and keep your money and your personal information safe from thieves.